What Crypto Currency Taxes Must I Pay? (2023 US Guide)

 You’ll receive a Form 1099 from a bank or brokerage reporting your yearly earnings.
 This may not be the case with cryptocurrency.

-There isn’t yet the same level of reporting for cryptocurrency as there is for stock, interest, and other repayments on 1099 forms.
+There isn’t yet the same reporting level for cryptocurrency as for stock, interest, and other repayments on 1099 forms.

 The IRS receives limited information from Coinbase and other exchanges.